Skip to main content

 - I can't tell you how many hours I spent watching youtube videos when I first started writing.
 It's a great place to start, with tons of information out there.
 Type in your writing or publishing question and there will be a video to answer it.
 Below are a few of my favorite channels.
 Shout out to Alexa Donne who was my first to watch, and taught me everything when I started writing.
 She's a good one to watch on Trad Pub too.
 It's good to know both markets even if you self publish.

 Alexa Donne And if you do want to learn more about the traditional publishing route check out her website here for more information.
-And along with that check out Susan Dennard's Writing Academy here.
+And along with that check out Susan Dennard's free resourses here.

 Jenna Moreci